oracle-livelabs/apex/oci-document-understanding/2-install-scripts/2-install-scripts.md

 ## Task 3: Create Web Credentials in Oracle APEX

-Web credentials are used to authenticate connection to external REST services, or REST Enabled SQL services from APEX.
+Web credentials authenticate the connection to external REST services or REST-enabled SQL services from APEX.

 Creating Web Credentials securely stores and encrypts authentication credentials for use by Oracle APEX components and APIs.
 Credentials cannot be retrieved back in clear text.
-Credentials are stored at the workspace level and therefore are visible to all applications.
+They are stored at the workspace level and, therefore, visible to all applications.

 To create a Web Credential in Oracle APEX: